Ev11nroo/roblox-cmd-launcher/README.md

 In a browser with the page of your game of choice, copy the chunck of numbers at the top of the URL.

 - Example: With the game [Brookhaven](https://www.roblox.com/games/4924922222/Brookhaven-RP), the link of the game is `https://www.roblox.com/games/4924922222/Brookhaven-RP`.
 You will want to copy `4924922222` in the URL.

+- You can also add the game ID to the end of the command, like `node index.js 4924922222`

 ### Getting your Browser Tracker ID (Optional)